-The signs listed below can be informative for parents who want to stay on top of their child’s reading and literacy development, as well as for those parents who suspect that there may be reason for concern.
-This list will give you an idea of what to look for or take note of.
+The signs listed below can be informative for parents who want to stay on top of their child’s reading and literacy development, as well as for those parents who suspect that there may be reasons for concern.
+This list will give you an idea of what to look for or to take note of.

 Does your child…

 - have difficulty recognizing rhyming words?